PraveenRamR/Personalized-Learning-Platform/README.md

 1. Set production environment variables
 2. Build and push Docker images
 3. Deploy with docker-compose or Kubernetes
-4. Configure production database and Redis instances
+4. Configure production database and   instances

 ## Contributing